 Eco-friendly fashion really is the answer in this case.
 It takes an alternate route, focusing on making things differently:

-- Eco-friendly fashion relies on fair trade, which means people producing them are fairly paid and have decent working conditions.
+- Eco-friendly fashion relies on organic raw materials. - Eco-friendly fashion often uses recycled and/or reused textiles. - Eco-friendly fashion accessories and garments are made to last, so can keep them longer. - Eco-friendly fashion relies on fair trade, which means people producing them are fairly paid and have decent working conditions.

 Eco-friendly materials are renewable resources that will replenish in a relatively short amount of time.
 A material is also considered more or less eco-friendly as a function of how much land it takes up to become fully developed and to support its life.
 The less the extent, the greener the material is.
 Lastly, quantities of chemicals used in the growth and production processes also determine if a product or material can be considered eco-friendly.

 The Case of Cork Among leather alternatives, cork is queen.
 Considered a mature alternative to leather, it's also one of the alternatives that best mimics leather in terms of form and function.
 The production process of cork and cork leather sheets is extremely straightforward.

 Cork planks are left outside to dry for up to six months to improve its quality and to get them flat.
 Cork planks are then treated with heated water and fungicide to remove dirt and to make it flexible and left to cure in a dark cellar for a few more weeks.
 Heat and pressure are then applied to cork to press it into blocks, which are later sliced in thin sheets that can be transformed in cork leather accessories.
 Unlike the heavy chemical processing of leather and leather alternatives, cork leather production is practically chemical-free.